-- Joseph Awika, food science and technology, College Station, TX
+- Joseph Awika, associate professor, food science and technology, College Station, TX

 - Composition of bioactive compounds in grains and their contribution to the health benefits of grain products

 - Effect of processing on chemistry and nutritional attributes of grain-based food products

 - Use of genetic tools to influence composition of desirable attributes in grain for food and health applications, e.g., protein and starch functionality, bioactive flavonoid profile, soluble polysaccharide properties.

 - Interaction of food ingredients with starch, proteins and minor grain constituents, and how these interactions influence product quality and health attributes.